 Most injuries in the workplace are not serious and can be easily dealt with.
 These injuries are generally witnessed and reported immediately, resulting in appropriate Worker’s Compensation medical care provided by the employer or their insurance company.
 In these situations, a lawyer is generally not needed.

-- Deemed serious or hazardous to your health by a doctor; or
+Is deemed serious or hazardous to your health by a doctor

 In these situations, it is imperative to contact an experienced Worker’s Compensation attorney to represent you in your claim.